-Similarly, we were recently contacted by a C-PTSD sufferer, who says pottery therapy ‘saved her life’.
+One PTSD UK supporter with C-PTSD said pottery therapy ‘saved my life’.
 ‘Four years ago a psychologist I saw recommended I take up pottery again … I haven’t looked back!
 I now have a fully functional pottery studio where I do pottery for therapy.
 I can honestly tell you, it HAS transformed my life.
 I feel the therapeutic benefits of working with clay each day’.

 “It was a time of stress for me.
 And suddenly I found that not only was I able to finally master the wheel, but that I fell in love with it.
 Focusing on a piece of clay blocked out everything else in my life.
 I realised that when you focus just on the clay, you’re distracted from your problems, especially if you’re in distress.
 Best of all, clay is magical.
 There is no right or wrong.
 Whatever you produce helps increase a feeling of self worth.”

 More than just a fun hobby to fill a few empty hours at an evening class, pottery is proving to be a rising star in easing PTSD symptoms.
 It’s important to note however, that while choosing your PTSD recovery path you need to address both the symptoms and the underlying condition.